signalapp/SignalProtocolKit/README.md

 Because, unlike OTR, Axolotl is designed to have long-lived sessions, keys are stored in a locally encrypted database.
 To give as much flexibility to the developer, we do not provide an independent storage for the keys but do provide an Objective-C protocol to implement for keys to be stored.

 If Swift turn out to be a great language for cryptographic applications, I will probably rewrite AxolotlKit in Swift.

+## Release

+AxolotlKit is going to be released as a CocoaPod as soon as it's considered stable and has gotten enough peer-review.